 Lake Survey and Swollen Bladderwort Update

-After swollen bladderwort (Utricularia inflata), an aquatic invasive plant, was discovered on Little Ossipee in late summer 2023, the Maine DEP and YCIASP assisted LOLA in finding the extent of the infestation during a rapid response survey.
-Following last year’s initial survey, LSM gathered together a crew of over 20 people to perform a full Level 3 Survey on Little Ossipee last week.
+After swollen bladderwort (Utricularia inflata), an aquatic invasive plant, was discovered on Little Ossipee in late summer 2023, the Maine DEP and YCIASP assisted LOLA in finding the extent of the infestation during a so-called “Rapid Response” survey.
+LSM gathered together a crew of over 20 people to perform a full Level 3 Survey on Little Ossipee.
 The team consisted of staff from LSM, DEP, and YCIASP, along with volunteers from Little Ossipee Lake, Lake Arrowhead, Mousam Lake and beyond with LSM’s IPP Travel Team.

 Breaking into small teams, the group set to work scanning every cove for swollen bladderwort.
-The search was fruitful, and together the teams discovered the aquatic invasive plant, already in flower, in its likely origin point in Eon Cove, and scattered across the lake in shallow and protected areas.
-To document their findings, the volunteers and assisting staff used Survey123 and paper survey forms, which will be proofed, scanned, and submitted to the DEP by LSM.
+The search was fruitful, and together the teams discovered the aquatic invasive plant, already in flower, in its likely origin point in Eon Cove as well as scattered across the lake in shallow and protected areas.
+To document their findings, the volunteers and assisting staff used a Web tool called “Survey123” and paper survey forms, which were proofed, scanned, and submitted to the DEP by LSM.

 Swollen bladderwort is one of the four “new” plants added to Maine’s invasive list in 2023.
 Originating in the lower eastern US, swollen bladderwort acts aggressively outside of its native range, and has been discovered and declared invasive in many Northeast States, as well as Washington State, and even overseas.
 Swollen bladderwort has been discovered on five lakes in Maine, including Little Ossipee, Mousam, Lake Arrowhead, Tilton Pond, and Horseshoe Pond (Chesterville).

-Following inspection of all littoral areas of the lake (with the exception of Eon Cove), swollen bladderwort was discovered in sectors B, C, and E. In Sector B, individual plants were discovered drifting in large numbers out of Eon Cove.
+Following inspection of all the lake’s littoral areas (areas shallow enough to be illuminated by sunlight) with the exception of Eon Cove, swollen bladderwort was discovered in sectors B, C, and E (see map below).
+In Sector B, individual plants were discovered drifting in large numbers out of Eon Cove.
 In Sector C, larger patches of the plant were discovered on either side of the Bob Fay Memorial Park peninsula, with plants entangled around submerged logs.
 Plants found in Sector E were found drifting in deeper water, carried by wind.
-Eon Cove appears to be the nucleus of the infestation.
+EON COVE APPEARS TO BE THE SOURCE OF THE INFESTATION.
 The infestation was mapped using Survey123.
-Found plants were removed, with their sites marked with labeled buoys.
-It is noted that at the time of the survey, swollen bladderwort was blooming and easily visible.
+Found plants were removed, their locations marked with labeled buoys.
+It should be noted that, at the time of the survey, swollen bladderwort was blooming and easily visible.
 While in flower, the plant had developed floating rafts, allowing for easy wind dispersal.

 Recommendations: